[Major revision–posted 2/12/21 (replaces 8/17/18 edition)]

 OP 32.38: Third-Year Review of Tenure-Track Faculty

 PURPOSE: This Operating Policy/Procedure (OP) outlines the requirements and procedure for the third-year review of tenure-track faculty.
-The third-year review process is intended to be primarily a department-level (or basic academic unit) mentoring process to help guide tenure-track faculty toward successful tenure and promotion at Texas Tech University.
+The third-year review process is intended to be primarily a department-level (or basic academic unit) mentoring process to help guide tenure-track faculty to successful tenure and promotion at Texas Tech University.
 This requires an honest and constructive review of each faculty member's strengths and weaknesses, which will yield both formative and summative assessments of the faculty member's progress toward tenure and promotion.

 b.
 Faculty under third-year review may choose to undergo evaluation based on newly changed requirements or based on the requirements in place at the time of hire.

 c.
 The timeframe for conducting the third-year review will be during the sixth long semester (spring term).
 If the faculty member under review is hired at mid-year (November through May), the next fall semester will commence their first semester for purposes of the third-year review.
 The faculty member under review will submit the third-year dossier by January 20 of the sixth long semester of service.
 The dossier should include, at a minimum, the faculty member's original offer letter, a current CV, annual reports (including chairperson's evaluations for all three years), and teaching evaluations by peers and students.
 The faculty member under review may submit additional materials as part of their dossier.
 Reviews of the dossier will be completed and a formal notification from the dean of the college delivered to the faculty member under review by April 15 of the spring term of the third year.